muter-mutation-testing/muter/README.md

     **NOTE**: Doesn't support overloading currently - all function calls with a matching name will be skipped.

 - `coverageThreshold` - when present Muter will ignore files that have a coverage value less than this option.
+- `indentation` - A object that represent kind and amount of whitespace that should be added when indenting one level.
+The object value of this property should have exactly one of the following properties:
+    - `spaces` *(number)*: One level of indentation is the given number of spaces.
+    - `tabs` *(number)*: One level of indentation is the given number of tabs.

 Below is an example pulled directly from the `ExampleApp` project.
 The configuration file will end up looking something like this: